mui/toolpad/docs/getting-started.md

 ## Prerequisites

-Make sure have a running MUI Studio instance.
-If you don't know how to do that, please follow the [setup instructions](./setup.md)
+Make sure you have a running MUI Studio instance.
+If you don't know how to do that, please follow the [setup instructions](./setup.md).

 ## building your first application